 If your wood garage door looks worn and faded, it might be time for a stain.
 A fresh coat of stain revives your garage door and makes it look new.
 In this article, we’ll share findings from our conversation with stain expert Blaze Wildman of Texas Premium Blend Stains in Waxahachie, Texas.
-Continue reading to learn our tips and thoughts on wood garage door staining.
+Please continue reading to learn our tips and thoughts on wood garage door staining.

 Start from the beginning

-Before starting your stain project, do your best to find out what is on your current garage door.
+Before starting your stain project, do your best to determine what is on your garage door.
 If you can still see the grain on your wood garage door, your door was likely treated with a transparent stain or clear coat.
 If you don’t see the wood grain through the finish, a semi-solid latex stain or an oil-based semi-transparent stain may have been applied.
 If in doubt, check your order paperwork.

 Wood garage door stain fading or discoloration